Jigsy1/Jigsy1/README.md

 1. I like Anime, Chess, Coffee, IRC, Linux, Riichi Mahjong and Video Games.
    - Sleeping also counts, right?
 Right?
-   - I've recently taken to generating AI artwork.
+   - I've recently taken to generating anime artwork.
 2. I border somewhere between apathetic and lazy.
 3. I'm currently learning Japanese.
 (7月2026年には10年間になります。)
 4. I roughly know a few programming languages; but I mainly know mSL (mIRC Scripting Language) and like scripting pointless things from time to time.
    - I do know some (simple) VB6 from my college years.
 (2003->2007)
-      - I am ~~now~~ still learning C (on hold) and Python.
+      - I am still learning C (on hold) and Python.
          - And to make life even more complicated, Go (on hold), JavaScript and Rust.
 (On hold.)
 5. I am only reachable via IRC: Jigsy @ irc.libera.chat
    - I ***AM NOT ON / DO NOT USE / WILL NOT USE*** ...
 Discord, Facebook, Instagram, LinkedIn, Signal, Slack, Teams, Telegram, TikTok, Twitter, WhatsApp, etc.<sup>1</sup>